Yam1xTest/pelican-cms/README.md

 yarn start
 ```
 ### In Docker
-To enable Strapi and the database in Docker, run the command `docker-compose up -d --profile local-run`
+To enable Strapi and the database in Docker, run the command `docker-compose --profile local-run up -d`

 Link to full documentation: https://github.com/TourmalineCore/pelican-documentation/blob/master/README.md